 While set quarterly you should still go over your OKRs every week.
 That’s how you make sure that the work you do is really important and doesn’t just waste your time.

 It’s a good idea to take 5 minutes every week and update the progress you’ve made on your KRs.
 It also gives you a satisfaction of marking things done.
 Think of it as taking things off from your bucket list.
 It feels good.

-Shawn Rucks, CEO of deverus, points out that at first the process of adapting OKRs can be difficult.
+Shawn Rucks, CEO of deverus, one of many Weekdone OKR software users, points out that at first the process of adapting OKRs can be difficult.
 For example, deverus moved their goal planning from once a year to quarterly OKRs and that required more disciplined thinking.
 “It is hard, because you are asking somebody to clearly define what they are going to do and how to get it done” said Rucks.

 He thinks that it helps adapting to a new system if the leader believes in it, manages it and embraces it.
 “And thanks to Weekdone everybody else can see what I do and that has made an impact” said Shawn.

 As another person said in our user survey:

 „Weekdone is a great way to track progress on your daily work as well as map your career aspirations to smart OKRs.
 However, as software goes, it's only as good as its users, so it very much depends on the way the company is using it.
 Overall, I think it can add value to any business and its workforce if used correctly.“